home-assistant/home-assistant.io/source/_integrations/slide.markdown

 ---
-title: "Slide"
+title: Slide
-description: "Instructions on how to integrate the Innovation in Motion Slide covers with Home Assistant."
+description: Instructions on how to integrate the Innovation in Motion Slide covers with Home Assistant.
 logo: slide.png
 ha_category:
   - Hub